luciangreen/Algorithm-Writer-with-Lists/README.md

 ```
 * Enter `algwriter(Algorithm),writeln1(Algorithm).`

-# Installing and Grammar and Logic to Algorithm
+# Installing and Running Grammar and Logic to Algorithm

 * Download this repository.
 * In SWI-Prolog, in the `"algwriter"` folder in the code folder, enter: